moncla-lab/illumina-pipeline/README.md

 $NUMBER_OF_JOBS should be at least 1, and no more than the number of cores on your computer.
 After this, the `data` directory should be filled with lots of files of various formats, many which contain relevant virological information.

+**Important**: Always review the consensus remapping differences report (`consensus_summary_report.tsv`) after running the pipeline to identify positions where consensus sequences changed between remapping iterations, which indicates potential mapping inconsistencies that should be investigated.
+When this occurs, consult the [additional documentation](DOCUMENTATION.md#check_consensus_summary).

 ### Outputs

 To bring up a directory tree of the `data` directory where you will find files of interest and be able to view certain plots, run: